 From coping to thriving: what’s needed to revitalise healthcare professionals’ everyday experience

 According to a recent King’s Fund Report, staff stress, absenteeism, turnover and intention to leave the health service had already reached alarming levels in 2019.
-Since then, the pandemic has further laid bare and exacerbated low morale and burnout against a backdrop where many frontline roles are underfilled and services are under increased stress.
+Since then, the pandemic has further laid bare and exacerbated low morale and NHS burnout against a backdrop where many frontline roles are underfilled and services are under increased stress.
 Despite mounting pressures, organisations are working hard to find ways to support their staff and improve their wellbeing during this ongoing crisis.

 As a former frontline nurse, across several clinical areas – most recently in the emergency department – I know burnout intimately.
 My experience in dealing with the challenging aspects of a clinical career was a driving factor for joining ImproveWell where I now head up the implementation side of the business.
 It’s now my mission to support organisations to demonstrably improve the experience for their staff so that they can ultimately deliver better patient care.
 It’s a win-win.